When it all comes home to you…

 But that got me thinking: Maggie is trained in Handler Discrimination (HD) which is a part of American Kennel Club scent training and competitions where the dog is tasked with finding its handler’s scent.
 Usually this will be on a glove or sock hidden in a box.
 Was Maggie good at this?
 Let’s just say the TSA wasn’t going to be signing us up anytime soon.

 It was worth a try.
 I called Maggie over and gave her the cue to find my scent.
 Ok, here goes.
 She ran off… and peed on a stick on the ground and came back.
 Oh dear.
 I knew it was a longshot but I tried again.
 And again.
 With each repetition of the cue she’d run around dodging cacti and leaping tumbleweeds.
 She was trying, at least, and she looked pretty damn cute but I didn’t see this heading toward success.
 For some reason, Brandise did.
 She’s amazing that way.

 We got to the rocks.
-The rocks that ruined my life.
+The rocks that ruined my week.
 If I hadn’t felt the need to ditch my bag and climb up, what was I thinking?
 I knew at this point, we were getting closer to having to give up.
 There weren’t any other places to look, we were almost at the end of our possibilities.
 As if to acknowledge that, we all stopped walking, just three girls and three dogs and millions of cacti and joshua trees in a sea of sand under an endless desert sky.
 I gave Maggie the HD cue again and she launched into action once more.
 Nose in the air, running, turning, working like a dog.
 She backtracked a bit, turned again, then stood tall and stock-still.

 ‘She alerted’, I said.
 Maggie likes to stand with her foot on the scent box to alert me.
 It’s a trick-dog habit, Penny says, and we’ve been trying to train her out of it.
 Except that right now her paw was on my iPhone.
 She found it.
 In the unmapped, no-cell-service, off-trail sand of the Mojave Desert.